jsui5/MarbleRun/README.md

 Use GameBridge to call Game event functions from Swift.

 My priority for now is filling the basic requirements for a course.
-Once that's done, I'll try to optimize and refactor some things, such as VAOs and better encapsulation.
+Once that's done, I'll try to optimize and refactor some things, such as better encapsulation.

 Coming Soon<sup>TM</sup>:
 - Refactoring
 - Optimization
+- Implementing a physics library.
 - Unity-style Behaviour system for gameobjects.
 - Properly decoupling geometry from gameobjects.